beforesemicolon/markup/README.md

 # HTML Templating System
-Simple Reactive HTML Template System (BETA)
+Simple Reactive HTML Template System

+⚠️ This is still in Beta and contains parts which are still under development and experimentation.

+⚠️ Do NOT use in production!

 [![npm](https://img.shields.io/npm/v/%40beforesemicolon%2Fhtml)](https://www.npmjs.com/package/@beforesemicolon/html)
 ![npm](https://img.shields.io/npm/l/%40beforesemicolon%2Fhtml)